truefoundry/synopsys-truefoundry/triton-serve/README.md

 - The image size can be reduced if we can rewrite the whole preprocessing without using tensorflow
 - The models can be easily hosted on s3 or any cloud bucket to reduce docker image size further
-- Model can be used with grpc on port 8001
+- Model can be exposed andused with grpc on port 8001

 Keras to Saved Model